Atelfo/Atelfo.github.io/_posts/2023-05-17-intelligence-as-efficient-model-building.md

 [^6]: [Dicke et al. (2016) Neuronal factors determining high intelligence](https://pubmed.ncbi.nlm.nih.gov/26598734/)
 [^7]: [Gottfredson (1994) Mainstream Science on Intelligence: An Editorial With 52 Signatories, History, and Bibliography](https://www1.udel.edu/educ/gottfredson/reprints/1997mainstream.pdf)
 [^8]: In the Know by Russell T. Warne
+[^9]: The Art of Statistics by David Spiegelhalter
 [^10]: [Legg et al. (2007) Universal Intelligence: A Definition of Machine Intelligence](https://arxiv.org/abs/0712.3329)
 [^12]: This actor/sensor boundary is an example of what Karl Friston refers to as a [*Markov blanket*](https://en.wikipedia.org/wiki/Markov_blanket), a term inherited from Judea Pearl's causal statistics.
 Markov blankets have a mathematical definition as statistical partitions in Bayesian network graphs, but Friston uses the term more loosely to refer to the outer layers of organisms (or nervous systems) that interface directly with the environment.
 A Markov blanket in the Fristonian sense is a sort of information chokepoint, filter, or portcullis; all information that comes in or out of an organism must pass through its Markov blanket, and any information that doesn't make it through is lost behind a veil of ignorance.
 In the diagram, the sensors and actors form the Markov blanket of the internal states
 [^15]: [Deary et al. (2021) Genetic variation, brain, and intelligence differences](https://pubmed.ncbi.nlm.nih.gov/33531661/)